tekanoma/GoStreamRecord/README.md

 - Streamer status checks bypasses rate limits; recording rate limits still under testing.
 - Start, stop, and restart all recordings.
 - View active recorders in real-time (More data will be added)
-- Stop individual recordings as needed.
+- Start, stop restart  individual recordings as needed.
 - Add or delete streamers dynamically (no need to restart the recorder).
 - Import/export streamer lists for easier management.